 This week, Starbucks announced that the company will be phasing out all plastic straws by 2020.
 According to Starbucks, the change will eliminate more than one billion straws per year.
-While there are many ways to go green including using reusable and bags at the store, refusing to use straws can make an impact.
+While there are many ways to go green including using reusable water bottles and bags at the store, refusing to use straws can make an impact.
 Many people around the country have started buying and carrying reusable straws to avoid using plastic straws at coffee shops and bars.
 But are corporate companies taking enough steps to limit their use of plastic?

 Starbucks will be replacing plastic straws with plastic tops you can drink straight out of.